Valuing the Least

-But there are times when I can’t repay someone in the way I’d like to, to the extent I would like to.
+But there are times when I can’t repay someone in the way I’d like to.
 Even though I may be embarrassed by their return thanks for my efforts, I softly tell them, “It’s the least I can do.”

 What is the least the Lord expects from me?

 When I consider all He has blessed me with… all of the times He’s come to my rescue… all of the comfort and assurance I have, knowing my sins are forgiven and He loves me in spite of who I am and what I do...